Last January 2020, I had the opportunity of visiting my native country, the Philippines, for the first time in almost nine years.

 As a background, I composed this melody with two stories in mind – the sudden passing of our cousin in February 2019 and the Christchurch terror attack on 15th March 2019.

-At that moment, up in the air, flying from Christchurch to Singapore, as I thought of the words to write for the melody, I also looked back in a reverie of our life’s journey in New Zealand.
+At that moment, up in the air, flying from Christchurch to Singapore, as I thought of the words to write for the melody, I also looked back to our life’s journey in New Zealand.

-The six lines of the lyrics capture our journey as a family starting a life in New Zealand.
+The six lines of the lyrics capture our family’s journey to starting a life in New Zealand.

 Walking along the beach, we seek,